Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: Introduction

 \subsubsection{Refining the maximum power association policy in a mmWave stochastic geometry framework}

-By employing the HPPP for modeling the spatial locations of the BSs, a number of BSs with known density is deployed in a mmWave cellular network.
+By employing the HPPP for modeling the spatial locations of the BSs, a number of BSs with known density are deployed in a mmWave cellular network.
 The typical UE, which is equipped with a realistic 3GPP-based antenna pattern, exploits directional beamforming capabilities under imperfect alignment to communicate with the serving BS.
-To this end, as a key contribution, a realistic beam management-based association policy that jointly considers both the Euclidean and angular distances of the BSs, is proposed for the UE.
-The proposed novel policy takes into account both the directional beamforming and the beam misalignment error at the UE through the adoption of a 3GPP-based antenna pattern.
+In this work, beam misalignment at the UE may occur due to limited codebook-based beamforming at the UE and/or from imperfect channel estimation and/or potentially antenna arrays imperfections \footnote{ According to the beam management procedure of the 3GPP NR for mmWave frequencies \cite{survey}, our framework is fully consistent with the Non- Standalone-Uplink (NSA-UL) scheme and beam misalignment can occur during the beam measurement phase as a result of possible array imperfections at the UE and/or imperfect channel estimation.}, and clearly depends on the random spatial location of the serving BS.
+Accordingly, as a key contribution, a realistic beam management-based association policy that jointly considers both the Euclidean and angular distances of the BSs, is proposed for the UE.
+The proposed policy takes into account both the directional beamforming and the beam misalignment error at the UE through the adoption of a 3GPP-based antenna pattern.
 Two other association schemes, i.e., an ideal baseline scenario and a purely angular distance-based association scheme, are also proposed as special cases for completeness.